 I was also impressed with how this tomahawk disc can be used to navigate and fit with tight corridors.
-Using a flat release, you can get an S turn which should be enough to fit the disc through tight corridors at around 300 feet.
-Meanwhile, if you can throw a good tomahawk shot, it can reach as much as around 250 feet, a good distance for an overhand throw that combines pinpoint accuracy and flipping.
+With a flat release, you can achieve an S-turn, perfect for navigating tight corridors up to 300 feet.
+Alternatively, a well-executed tomahawk can cover about 250 feet, offering both precision and flip in an overhand throw.

 I can say that this is one of the most versatile discs that you can own and have in the bag.
 You can use your full power or tone it down a little bit with any type of line and this disc should still hold the majority of its flight.
 If you are at a standstill, you can still achieve around 300 feet while on the drive, achieving 340 feet is achievable.
 For me, this is a game-changer of a disc due to its versatility and stable flight.

 The disc is made with a premium polymer blend which is the reason why it has a unique look in it.
 The plastic also offers excellent durability and should last longer compared to other discs.
 The rim is hard plastic while the main disc has soft plastic in it.
 I feel that this is a great combination in terms of comfort and providing a better grip to the player.

 The only issue I see in this disc is when playing out in the cold.
 The disc might get too slippery which might affect your grip and possibly your shot.